SchoolOfCode/project-guidelines/README.md

 ## Planning: Part 2

 - Break your plan up into epics, milestones and issues
-- Keep track in either trello or even better github projects or jira.
+- Keep track using jira.
 - Estimate the complexity using story point poker
 - Prioritise
 - Find out which issues are blockers for others (which things need to be completed before something else can be started)
 - Plan your sprint.
   - We reccomend no longer that a week.
   - Sort what is in your current sprint, what is in your stretch goals, and what is the future vision
-- Delegate to pairs
+- Delegate to pairs/threes

 ## Track